For a More Complete Phase 1 ESA or Other Land Use Research

 When HIG conducts a local file review, typical city and/or county records provided to our clients are:

-• Building department permit and inspection records for structures, wells, storage tanks, boilers and other equipment.
+• Building department permit and inspection records for construction of structures, installation of wells, storage tanks and boilers and records of building occupancy and demolition.

 • Tax assessor records for information about zoning, property valuations, structures, business operations and other property characteristics.